whosaysni/robotframework-ja/docs/userguide/ExtendingRobotFramework/ListenerInterface.rst

        }
    }

+.. _Modifying execution and results:

 Modifying execution and results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These examples illustrate how to modify the executed tests and suites
 as well as the execution results.
 All these examples require using
 the `listener version 3`_.

+.. _Modifying executed suites and tests:

 Modifying executed suites and tests
 '''''''''''''''''''''''''''''''''''